AICGS News

 Peter S. Rashish

-Senior Fellow; Director, Geoeconomics Program
+Vice President; Director, Geoeconomics Program

-Peter S. Rashish, who counts over 25 years of experience counseling corporations, think tanks, foundations, and international organizations on transatlantic trade and economic strategy, is a Senior Fellow and Director of the Geoeconomics Program at AICGS.
+Peter S. Rashish, who counts over 30 years of experience counseling corporations, think tanks, foundations, and international organizations on transatlantic trade and economic strategy, is Vice President and Director of the Geoeconomics Program at AICGS.
 He also writes The Wider Atlantic blog.

-Mr. Rashish has testified on the euro zone and U.S.-European economic relations before the House Financial Services Subcommittee on International Monetary Policy and Trade and the House Foreign Affairs Subcommittee on Europe and Eurasia and has advised three U.S. presidential campaigns.
-He has been a member of the faculty at the Salzburg Global Seminar and a speaker at the Aspen Ideas Festival.
-His commentaries have been published in The New York Times, the Financial Times, The Wall Street Journal, The National Interest, and Foreign Policy and he has appeared on PBS, CNBC, CNN, and NPR.
+Mr. Rashish has testified before the House Financial Services Subcommittee on International Monetary Policy and Trade and the House Foreign Affairs Subcommittee on Europe and Eurasia and has advised three U.S. presidential campaigns.
+He has been a featured speaker at the Munich Security Conference, the Aspen Ideas Festival, and the Salzburg Global Seminar and is a member of the Board of Directors of the Jean Monnet Institute in Paris and a Senior Advisor to the European Policy Centre in Brussels.
+His commentaries have been published in The New York Times, the Financial Times, The Wall Street Journal, Foreign Policy, and The National Interest, and he has appeared on PBS, CNBC, CNN, and NPR.

-He earned his B.A. from Harvard College and an M.Phil. in international relations from Oxford University.
+He earned a BA from Harvard College and an MPhil in international relations from Oxford University.
 He speaks French, German, Italian, and Spanish.

 Until the election of Donald Trump in 2016 transatlantic relations were undergoing a steady shift in focus.
 As the European Union grew from an embryonic six-nation grouping in 1957 into today’s economic superpower of twenty-seven member states the United States and the EU increasingly focused not only on managing their bilateral agenda but also on promoting their common global interests.
 In other words, the transatlantic relationship became less about itself and more about the world.